Keysight/cyperf/deployment/azure/terraform/controller_proxy_and_agent_pair/README.md

 terraform apply -var=&quot;client\_secret=11111111-0000-0000-0000-11111111111&quot;

-The -var option can be applied multiple times in order to use multiple parameters.
+The -var option must be applied multiple times to use all the required input parameters.

 ## Template Parameters